qiboteam/qibocal/doc/source/protocols/flux/single.rst

 Flux-tunable transmons
 ----------------------

-It can be shown for flux-tunable transmons applying an external flux :math:`\Phi` induces to a detuning on the transmon frequency :cite:p:`Koch_2007`.
+It can be shown for flux-tunable transmons that applying an external flux :math:`\Phi` induces to a detuning on the transmon frequency :cite:p:`Koch_2007`.
-Applying short flux pulses it is possible to tune the transmon frequency in order of GHz, which leads to several applications including quantum logical gates.
+By applying short flux pulses it is possible to tune the transmon frequency in order of GHz, which leads to several applications including quantum logical gates.

 The transmon frequency as a function of the external flux can be expressed as :cite:p:`Barrett_2023`